From pale lemon to deep gold, yellow flowers come in many different shades.

 Browse our plant database for over 250 plants with yellow flowers.

-Yellow is a cheerful, sunny colour, and is very versatile, too – it can be combined with flowers in shades or red or orange (including rudbeckias, dahlias and heleniums) to create a ‘hot’ border, or contrasted with blue or magenta for a vibrant, bold look.
+Yellow is a cheerful, sunny colour, and is very versatile, too – it can be combined with flowers in shades or red or orange (including rudbeckias, dahlias and heleniums) to create a ‘hot’ border, or contrasted with blue or purple for a vibrant, bold look.

 If bright yellow is too much for you, choose a few yellow plants for a pop of colour at key times of the year.
 Or go for paler lemon yellows, such as Achillea ‘Moonshine’, which contrast well with pinks and blues for a softer look.

 You can enjoy yellow flowers in the garden for almost 12 months of the year, from the scented blooms of witch hazel and mahonia in winter to through to late-flowering perennials such as rudbeckias.

 Here are some plants with yellow flowers to try.

 Sophora microphylla ‘Sun King’ is a large, evergreen shrub or small tree with attractive glossy, dark green leaves and bright yellow, drooping flowers that have distinctive, long anthers.
 It lights up the garden in late winter and early spring.
 Grow Sophora in full sun in well-drained soil.